hl2guide/better-mpv-config/README.md

 # better-mpv-config

+Version: 1.0.2

+Last Updated: 2021-11-29 12:39:44PM

+## Intro

-Version 1.0.2 is out!
-It's an improved MPV Media Player configuration file that:
+This is an improved MPV Media Player configuration file (and shaders folder) that:

 - has useful defaults
 - offers profiles